Single Sign-On (SSO)

 Note: The redirect URI must match exactly, including the trailing slash.
 Mismatched URIs are a common cause of SSO authentication failures.

-When a user authenticates via SSO for the first time, DFIRe automatically creates an account using information from the OIDC claims:
+When a user signs in via SSO for the first time, DFIRe creates an account from the token's claims (unless the "Allow new user creation" toggle has been turned off for that provider):

 |---|---|